When you register a domain, you provide information to the domain host. Squarespace prioritizes keeping your information private.

 Disable domain privacy

 In some cases, you may want to turn off domain privacy.
-For example, this is part of the process for transferring a domain away from Squarespace.
+For example, some non-profit organizations are required to show their domain contact information.

 - Click the domain you want to unlock.